Ojai Hive & Honey at Barbareño in Santa Barbara

 - Once cooled, pour into greased serving bowls or ramekins.
 Cool in fridge until set, several hours or overnight.

 - Make a granita by putting mead (honey fermented beer), some fresh fruit juice and pulp in a saucepan with half the mint and basic, and 1/8 cup honey.
 (You can substitute citrus beer or water for the mead).
-Boil this for 45 mins, then cool.
+Boil this about 45 mins to reduce, then cool.
 Place in the freezer for several hours, raking it with a fork every hour to keep it from fully freezing.

 - Toast pistachios on stovetop, let cool, then chop.

-- Place the panna cotta on a plate, add some granita, honeycomb and freshly sliced seasonal fruit—Barbareño adds pineapple guava, blueberries, pomegranate seeds, dragon fruit, grapes, and spring stone fruit or citrus.
+- Place the panna cotta on a plate, add some granita, honey and freshly sliced seasonal fruit—Barbareño adds pineapple guava, blueberries, pomegranate seeds, dragon fruit, grapes, and spring stone fruit or citrus.

 - Dust the plate with bee pollen, pistachios, and micro greens—Barbareño adds baby corn shoots, mint, micro basil, and edible flowers.